-- The developing fetal liver is less able to metabolise ethanol and so the fetus has a much longer exposure to alcohol.
+- The developing fetal liver is less able to metabolise ethanol, so the fetus has a much longer exposure to alcohol.

-The rate of FASD has been estimated as 2.76 per 1000 among indigenous Australians and 0.02 per 1000 births in non-indigenous Australians.
+The rate of FASD has been estimated as 2.76 per 1000 among indigenous Australians and 0.02 per 1000 births in non-Aboriginal and Torres Strait Australians.
 This most likely under-represents the number of cases.
-Maternal alcohol intake can vary during the course of pregnancy and unless data is collected prospectively an accurate determination of consumption is challenging.
-A large number of women will have already imbibed before they even knew they were pregnant.
+Maternal alcohol intake can vary during the course of pregnancy, and unless data is collected prospectively, an accurate determination of consumption is challenging.
+Many women will have already imbibed before they even knew they were pregnant.

 There is also a lack of physician awareness of the condition.
 This also leads to underdiagnosis.
-At present there is no Australian national reporting standard.
-Published rates of FAS are lower than those from the United States (1 to 1.5 per 1000 children) with certain at risk populations showing a higher prevalence of disease.
+At present, there is no Australian national reporting standard.
+Published rates of FAS are lower than those from the United States (1 to 1.5 per 1000 children), with certain at-risk populations showing a higher prevalence of the disease.
 More recent US data suggests rates as high as 5 per 1000 children might be affected with FASD.

-Classically the diagnosis of FAS required the presence of a number of diagnostic markers
+Classically, the diagnosis of FAS requires the presence of several diagnostic markers.